Fort Dix: Education

 The U.S. Census Bureau lists "Joint Base McGuire-Dix-Lakehurst" in Burlington County as having its own school district.
 Students attend area school district public schools, as the Department of Defense Education Activity does not operate any schools on that base.
 Students on McGuire and Dix may attend one of the following in their respective grade levels, with all siblings in a family taking the same choice: North Hanover Township School District (PK-6), Northern Burlington County Regional School District (7-12), and Pemberton Township School District (K-12).

 The Pemberton district operates Fort Dix Elementary School, located on-post.

 In prior years, Pemberton was the sole school district for Fort Dix.
 In 1988, 23% of the students in that district were from military families.
 In 1997, plans were made to shift the students, numbering around 700, to North Hanover schools.
 Pemberton school officials were against that move.

 Pop-culture references

-Fort Dix is the home base setting in Cinemaware's 1988 C64 and Nintendo video game Rocket Ranger; the game is based on an alternate World War II scenario, wherein the Nazis discover lunarium, which could allow them to win the war unless a young American scientist stops them.
+Fort Dix is the home base setting in Cinemaware's 1988 C64 and Nintendo video game Rocket Ranger; the game is based on an alternate World War II scenario, wherein the National-Socialists discover lunarium, which could allow them to win the war unless a young American scientist stops them.